X2Engine/X2CRM/README.txt

 README

-INSTRUCTIONS FOR UPDATE PLEASE READ

-If you have any custom code please save it before updating and modify the new files.
-We will be working on a more concrete system for preserving your code in the future.
+--WARNING--

+This release contains major structural changes.
+We have attempted to remove what bugs we found, but it is likely some have eluded us.
+If you get an error 404 or a PHP error please let us know immediately so we can fix it.

-X2CRM 1.1.0 Changelog
+X2CRM 1.2.0 Changelog
-- New Calendar module
-	- View task due dates and new Event type actions
-	- filter by user
+- Major Structural Changes
+	-Modularization of code
-- Improvements to Workflow
+- Improvements to Calendar
-	- new visual workflow designer
-	- role-based permissions for each stage
-	- more advanced previous stage requirements
-- Enhanced action pulisher
-- Dozens of bug fixes
+- Numerous bug fixes
-- Improved behavior on left actions sidebar
+- Code optimizations

-Welcome to X2CRM v1.1!
+Welcome to X2CRM v1.2!
 X2CRM is a next-generation, open source social sales application for small and medium sized businesses.

 X2CRM was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.